This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

 Cooking for 8 to 12 people (a typical Christmas dinner) equals 4 to 6 ducks!
 My 30″ range could not accommodate that number… hence I never have cooked duck for Christmas dinner.

-This Persian-style roasted duck – and the recipes that follow – are based on the Persian flavor profile: Saffron, cinnamon, turmeric, mint, thyme, oregano, pistachios, pomegranates, citrus, zereshk (barberries), etc.
+This Persian-style roasted duck recipe – and the recipes that follow – are based on the Persian flavor profile: Saffron, cinnamon, turmeric, mint, thyme, oregano, pistachios, pomegranates, citrus, zereshk (barberries), etc.

 I have always had to “make” my own by simmering down a bottle of juice.
 Imagine my delight when I spotted it on the bottom shelf in the Persian section!
 I perused the rest of that section, and spotted a container of za’atar spice mix.
 I subsequently ended up playing around with wet and dry rubs, and then glazing during cooking to find the best combination.